dhconnelly/parents/README.md

 implementation details.
 Runtime types and values support is found in `src/values.ts` (for types common to both the vm and the interpreter) and `src/vm/values.ts`.

+## Questions

+### Is this a good idea?

+No. In particular, since the VM and garbage collector are implemented in TypeScript and run on Node.js, the V8 garbage collector can interrupt our own garbage collector to collect garbage.
+Also, since this is essentially JavaScript, a stray reference to a heap object can prevent cleanup.

+### Why is the code style all over the place?

+This is my first TypeScript project.
+I was playing with the features and patterns.
+Exceptions and monadic error handling are intermingled, and in some places types vs. interfaces vs. classes are not used consistently or coherently.
+Sometimes there's more imperative looping, sometimes more forEach/map/etc. Not quite sure how to consistently structure discriminated unions.
+And so on.

 ## Who